 The UPS is connected to two, 3-phase supplies, the 'input mains supply' and 'bypass mains supply'.
-The input supply cables must be protected by an external isolation device (fuse/circuit breaker) to provide a means of disconnecting the mains supplies to the UPS.
-In practise, the bypass mains supply terminals are often linked to the input mains supply terminals within the UPS cabinet so the UPS cabinet only requires one mains supply connection - see paragraph 3.5.1 for details concerning 'single feed' & 'dual feed' input configurations.
+In practise, the bypass mains supply terminals are often linked to the input mains supply terminals within the UPS cabinet so the UPS cabinet only requires one mains supply connection - see page 20 for details concerning 'single feed' & 'dual feed' input configurations.